usnistgov/ndn-dpdk/docs/INSTALL.md

 Binaries built this way are non-portable and can only work on machines with the same CPU model.
 You can pass `--arch=CPU-TYPE` argument to the script to change the target CPU architecture.
 *CPU-TYPE* should be set to the oldest CPU architecture you want to support, see [gcc - x86 options](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for available options.

+The script automatically downloads dependencies from the Internet.
+If your network cannot reach certain download sites, you can specify a mirror site via `NDNDPDK_DL_*` environment variables.
+See script source code for variable names and their default values.

 ## Build Steps